Configuring vulnerability detection

 }

-You can see the inventory of all the vulnerable packages installed for a particular agent by clicking on the Vulnerabilities module on the WUI and selecting the agent.
+You can see the inventory of all the vulnerable packages installed for any agent by clicking on the Vulnerability Detection module on the Wazuh dashboard.

 Here you can see what certain fields of the alert look like on the dashboard: